Updated · Dec 03, 2022

 See, the same happens when a ransomware attack hits a system.
 Users’ data is held hostage until they pay a ransom.

 But it gets worse:

 Sometimes even when they pay the ransom, users can’t recover their data.
 (No one trusts barbarians, right?)

 Unfortunately, 17.5% of all infected companies paid the ransom, yet still lost their data.

 Be that as it may, many people and organizations still pay cybercriminals to retrieve their data, making ransomware a profitable venture.
-The expected damage by ransomware is set to reach $11.5 billion in 2019.
+Furthermore, a business falls victim to a ransomware attack every 14 seconds.

 That’s some incentive to take care of your digital security.